chenyinl/addContentsAsYouScroll/README.md

 addContentsAsYouScroll
 ======================

 Add new contents to the end of page as user scroll down.
+See a live demo [here](http://chenyinl.github.com/addContentsAsYouScroll/demo.html).